 Kick back and watch a film in Birch’s screening room, which is kitted out with white and blue deckchairs.
 Or if it’s pure relaxation you’re after, take a yoga class in the wellness centre or recharge with a massage or beauty treatment.

 Although it’s officially a members’ club, there is no membership committee to impress, anyone can join.

 For £120 a month, members get access to the entire Birch site and can bring in two guests, although there’s an extra charge for them to use the lido or wellness centre.

 As membership goes, it’s not badly priced, given it includes access to the 30-plus fitness classes on every week.
 Other extras include 10% off all food and drink on site and 15% off rooms.

 Even if you’re not a member, you can book to stay at the hotel or eat at one of the two on-site restaurants.

-And food is one of the main draws at this exciting new establishment.
-There is a working farm on-site, so produce is as locally sourced as possible.
+Food is one of the main draws here and here is a working farm on-site, so produce is as locally sourced as possible.

 But it’s The Zebra Riding Club restaurant, which offers farm-to-table dining from renowned chef Robin Gill, which is bringing in rave reviews.